Contact us Email

 Formby, Merseyside, England

-In 1984, their centenary year, one of the most memorable finals of The Amateur Championship took place at Formby, when a young Jose Maria Olazabal defeated an equally young Colin Montgomerie for the championship.
+Throughout time, Formby Golf Club has been at the pinnacle of English golf, providing a stout test in a variety of prestigious championships.
+In 1984, the club’s centenary year, one of the most memorable finals of The Amateur Championship took place at Formby.
+It was here that a young Jose Maria Olazabal defeated an equally young Colin Montgomerie for the championship title.

 Course Details